-- a. report proposals and requests of the committee to the proper channels; - b. respond to proposals and requests on behalf of the committee; - c. establish the agenda for committee meetings and notify faculty and administration of the times of meetings; - d. oversee the maintenance of minutes and records, report non-confidential portions of the minutes as specified by the Faculty Senate, and make them available to the faculty, the dean of the faculty, the academic dean, the provost, and presidents of the College/University;

-- e. submit an annual report to the Faculty Senate; - f. communicate regularly with other chairs when there are matters of shared concern before the committee; - g. transmit recommendations on changes in policy and procedure to the Faculty Senate; and - h. periodically summarize the committee's non-confidential activities for the appropriate assembly.
+- a. report proposals and requests of the committee to the proper channels; - b. respond to proposals and requests on behalf of the committee; - c. establish the agenda for committee meetings and notify faculty and administration of the times of meetings; - d. oversee the maintenance of minutes and records, report non-confidential portions of the minutes as specified by the Faculty Senate, and make them available to the faculty, the dean of the faculty, the academic dean, the provost, and presidents of the College/University; - e. submit an annual report to the Faculty Senate; - f. communicate regularly with other chairs when there are matters of shared concern before the committee: - g. transmit recommendations on changes in policy and procedure to the Faculty Senate; and - h. periodically summarize the committee's non-confidential activities for the appropriate assembly.

-5.3.1 Academic Policies, Standards, and Assessment Committee (APSAC)
+5.3.1 Coordinating Committee for Academic Policies and Standards (CCAPS)